-You wake up at 9am (very optimistic for myself, actually).
-You eat, make coffee, shower, shave, etc. and are ready for work by 10:00am.
-You have an average 30 minute commute from your door to your office.
-Now it’s 10:30am.
-You work an average 8 hours, leave at 6:30pm, and get home at 7:00pm.
-You want to get into bed by 1am, so you can hopefully get 7.5 hours of sleep (assuming it takes you 30 minutes to fall asleep, also very optimistic for myself).
-That leaves you with 5.5 hours of free time.
-Now what do you do?
+Your alarm wakes you up at 9:00 a.m.
+You eat, make coffee, shower, shave, and are ready for work by ten.
+You have an average thirty minute commute to your office.
+It’s now ten thirty.
+You work an average eight hours, leave at six thirty, and get home at seven.
+You want to get into bed by 1:00 a.m, so you can hopefully get seven or eight hours of sleep (budgeting for thirty minutes of anxious pre-sleep tossing and turning).
+That leaves you with five and a half hours of precious free time– how should you sepnd it?

 Well, you have to eat.
-Cooking is a great way to save money and be healthy!
-But you remember the last time you tried to cook something, it was a one hour ordeal, you had to clean up afterwards, which sucked, and what do you know, you’re all out of pepper and the only way to make your awful cooking taste good is copius amounts of pepper so if you’re going to embark on this cooking thing you have to go to the grocery store first.
+Cooking tops any list of ways to save money and be healthy.
+You walk to your kitchen, but then remember the last time you tried to cook something.
+It was a one hour ordeal, you had to clean up afterwards, another ten minutes of mindless labor, and you’re currently all out of pepper and the only way to make your god-awful cooking palatable is copius amounts of pepper so if you’re going to embark on this cooking thing you’re going to have to trek to the grocery store first.

-You look at the last few sips of Soylent sitting in your shaker.
-The powder floats around the top of the now heterogenous mixture.
-You feel like this probably isn’t the best health decision long term.
-You remember Dave from work.
-Fucker is always way too happy to be there and always talks about his ridiculous triathlons.
-This inspires you to work out.
-You know cardio is good for you, but you also want to look swole, so you got to lift as well.
-Gym and back plus a quick shower and now its 9:30pm.
-You decide to relax for a bit and flip through some fitness articles on your phone, now recommended by Facebook because you accidently shared your embarassing 12 minute mile through Strava.
+Dave from work somehow enters your wandering thoughts.
+Fucker is always way too happy to be there and is always talking about his dumb triathlons.
+You feel like working out.
+You know cardio is good for you, but you also want to look swole, so you have to lift too.
+You hit the gym and a quick shower and now its nine thirty.
+You decide to relax for a bit and flip through the fitness articles on your phone that started populating your Facebook feed after you accidently shared an embarassing quarter-mile jog through Strava.

 “Daily 5 minute ab workout for the beach body of your dreams”

-You never work abs.
-Is that an important body part?
-You have been looking a little fat recently.
+You never work abs, and you’ve been looking a little fat recently.
+You think about your ex.
 What’s 5 minutes anyway?
 You’ll try it before bed.

 “25 Reasons you NEED to foam roll for 30 minutes a day”

 What the fuck is a foam roll?
 30 minutes a day?
 But apparently not foam rolling leads to an immobile fascia, which sounds important.
-You don’t want to injure yourself as you’ve already been feeling some pain in your joints.
-You’re actually scheduled for a doctors appointment tomorrow, so you’ll be getting home at 8:00pm instead.
-You bookmark the foam rolling article for later study.
+You don’t want to exacerbate the pain in your increasingly stiff joints.
+You remember you’re scheduled for a doctors appointment tomorrow, so you’ll be losing an hour and a half of your evening.
+You frown and bookmark the foam rolling article for later study.

 “A guide to Transcendental Meditation: change your life in just 40 minutes a day”

 You’ve been meaning to try meditation.
 Your parents think it’ll be good for you.
-Relieve the stress of work and all that.
+Stress relief and what not.
 Oh shit, you forgot to call your parents yesterday.
 You said you would.
-You go call them.
-It’s 11:00pm.
+You call them.
+It’s now 11:00 p.m.
 Fuck, when’d it get so late?
-You check on how your stocks are doing, check Bloomberg for a bit, and then r/wallstreetbets for way too long.
+You check up on your stocks, browse Bloomberg for a bit, and then r/wallstreetbets for an embarassingly long time.
 You’re inspired to buy some calls.
 It’s now 12:00am.
-Welp, time to get some reading in.
-You start reading whatever you downloaded on your Kindle last night.
-It’s not very good, but it’s 12:40am now.
+Time to get some reading in.
+You’ve been trying really hard to make it a habit in an effort to model your life after people more successful than you.
+You begin reading whatever you downloaded on your Kindle last night.
+It’s not very good, but you feel a sense of accomplishment.
+It’s 12:40 a.m.
 You get ready for bed and try to sleep.

 24 Hours in a day

-It’s so time consuming to just be a normal, healthy, person.
+Being a normal, healthy, person is so time consuming.
 There are endless things to keep track of and bodily necessities to satiate.
 I feel like a Sim sometimes, struggling to get all my mood meters into the green before I have to go to sleep for the day.
-When, amongst all this, do people have time for hobbies, to invest significant time into things they love?
-The hypothetical dude above didn’t even cook that day, meet up with his girlfriend or friends, play an instrument he enjoyed, and barely wasted any time.
+When, amidst all this, do people have time for hobbies, to invest significant time into things they love?
+The hypothetical dude above didn’t even cook that day, meet up with his girlfriend or friends, play an instrument he enjoyed, or watch TV.
 When would he have time to do so?
+Only on weekends?